Effects of Drug and Alcohol Abuse Among High School Students

-According to the 2016 Monitoring the Future (MTF) Study, across the board, the rates of illicit drug use among adolescents is the lowest it has been in the past 5 years.
-In 2016, 14.3% of high school seniors reported using an illicit drug (other than marijuana), compared to 17.8% in 2013.1 The rate of opioid use among 12th graders was 4.8%, down dramatically from their peak of 9.5% in 2004.
+According to the 2016 Monitoring the Future (MTF) Study, in 2016, 14.3% of high school seniors reported using an illicit drug (other than marijuana), compared to 17.8% in 2013.1 The rate of opioid use among 12th graders was 4.8%, down dramatically from their peak of 9.5% in 2004.

-The use of marijuana has superseded tobacco cigarette smoking for the first year since the MTF study first started surveying 8th, 10th and 12th graders in 1991, not because the rates of marijuana smoking have gone up but because cigarette smoking rates have gone down.
+The use of marijuana has superseded tobacco cigarette smoking for the first year since the MTF study first started surveying 8th, 10th, and 12th graders in 1991, not because the rates of marijuana smoking have gone up but because cigarette smoking rates have gone down.
 In 1991, 10.7% of 12th graders reported smoking half a pack or more of cigarettes a day.
 In 2016, that rate dropped to just 1.8%.1

 Alcohol use has also been going down.
 The 2016 rates are the survey’s lowest rates ever.
 In 2016, 37.3% of 12th graders reported being drunk in the past year, while in 2001, the rate was 53.2%.1

 While the decline in substance abuse rates is encouraging, researchers are committed to sustaining education and prevention efforts to ensure that these rates remain low (or ideally drop even further) and that the adolescents who do need help receive it.

 The bottom line is that there is no one specific reason.
 Factors that influence whether someone becomes addicted include genetics and family environment.
 But even 2 people exposed to the same risk factors may have completely different experiences—one may get addicted while the other can use substances like alcohol in moderation and never develop a problem.1

 Growing up, certain risk factors may be more influential at different stages.
 During early childhood, aggressive behavior, lack of parental supervision, poverty, undiagnosed mental health issues, and child abuse should be addressed with appropriate interventions.
 Without early intervention, some of these situations could escalate and lead to more problems down the line for young students, including trouble in school, hardships in making friends, and isolation, all of which can put a child at risk of experimenting with drugs or alcohol later in life.2

-Not all youth will develop problems with drugs or alcohol, but mounting stressors may make it more likely.
+Not all youth will develop a drug or alcohol use disorder, but mounting stressors may make it more likely.
 Some adverse childhood experiences (ACEs), such as child abuse or divorce, may affect individuals well into adulthood.
 Clinicians may ask about their patients’ adverse childhood experiences in order to assess the impact of early trauma on their lives.
 A higher number of adverse childhood experiences can have a direct effect on an individual’s behavioral health.
-Examples of ACEs include:3

 Adverse childhood experiences have been identified as contributing factors in more than half of all serious problems with drug use in adulthood.
 A study published in 2017 found that the rate of prescription drug abuse increased by 62% for every additional ACE experienced.4